-As required by 42 CFR 438.10(c)(3), AHCCCS provides a direct URL website hyperlink to the below information to members via the AHCCCS website.
+As required by 42 CFR 438.10(c)(3), AHCCCS provides a direct Uniform Resource Locator (URL) website hyperlink to the below information to members via the AHCCCS website under Available Health Plans.
 The Contractor shall provide notification to AHCCCS when there is a change in a URL for this information as specified in Section F, Attachment F3, Contractor Chart of Deliverables.

-- 1. Contractor's main Arizona Medicaid website,
+- 1. Contractor's main Arizona Medicaid website.

-- 2. Contractor's Member Handbook, and
+- 2. Contractor's Member Handbook.

 - 3. Contractor's Formulary.